 Ag 80.10 Facilities for ungraded products.
-(1) No Grade A dairy plant shall receive any milk or milk products which have been in contact with equipment with which ungraded milk or milk products have been in contact unless such equipment has been first thoroughly cleaned and subjected to an effective bactericidal treatment.
+(1) No dairy plant shall permit any milk or milk products to come in contact with equipment with which ungraded milk or milk products have been in contact unless such equipment has first been thoroughly cleaned and subjected to an effective bactericidal treatment.